 Palliative care services often have volunteers as part of the team.
 Volunteering or ‘helping out’ can take many forms.
 Volunteers work with health professionals and community organisations.
 They may contribute a range of skills.
 They provide help or companionship in very practical ways.
 This could be in hospices, in aged care facilities, or in the home.
 They can provide help to patients, carers and family members.
 This can include a range of tasks such as shopping trips, or help with getting to appointments.
 They can also provide a friendly ear, or make a cup of tea or coffee.
 Volunteers do not replace a paid worker, but volunteers play an important role in palliative care working alongside health professionals.

-Volunteering Australia has provided a Definition and Principles on Volunteering in Australia (54kb pdf).
+Volunteering Australia provides a Definition of Volunteering in Australia.

 Volunteer Managers use screening and selection processes to guide them in selecting volunteers.
 Volunteers with appropriate skills and motivation will work in different parts of the palliative care program.